 Thanksgiving is coming up fast, and there are so many delicious dishes to behold.
-It can be quite the challenge to stick to a good clean diet during the holidays, let alone any diet at all.
-When it comes to watching your dietary intake, especially for bariatric patients, it is highly recommended that you avoid unhealthy habits that can impact your weight loss and successful long-term.
+It can be challenging to follow a clean diet during the holidays, let alone any diet at all.
+When it comes to watching what you eat (especially for bariatric patients), it is highly recommended that you avoid unhealthy habits that can impact your weight loss and successful long-term.

 You will only end up eating more or making unhealthy choices because you are so hungry.
 Instead, snack on something with protein every 2-3 hours from when you wake up.
-Snacks should be around 100 calories each so that you are fueling your body until it is time to feast.
-A good example of some healthy snacks are as followed: protein shake, 12 almonds, a greek yogurt, a hard boiled egg, a cheese stick.
+Snacks should be around 100 calories each so that you fuel your body until it is time to feast.
+A good example of some healthy snacks is as followed: protein shake, 12 almonds, a greek yogurt, a hard-boiled egg, a cheese stick.
 These are just a few great ideas for 100 calorie snacks you could go for.

 Think about what you are eating before you put it in your mouth.
-Make the decision that this is what you want.
+Decide that this is what you want.
 Don’t eat something simply because it’s there or because someone gave it to you.
 Remember that everything has possible consequences.
 It may be okay to eat unhealthy food once or twice, but be aware of the potential bad habits it could create and long-term effects on your weight loss and goals.

 Gravy and other sauces tend to have a lot of fat, sugar, and calories.
 Try foregoing the sauces or use just a small spoonful.

 Everyone gets busy around the holidays and has less time to cook healthy meals at home.
-Prepare for this ahead of time by cooking and portioning healthy meals a couple weeks in advance and store these meals in the freezer.
+Prepare for this ahead of time by cooking and portioning healthy meals for a couple of weeks to store them in the freezer.

 Find healthier versions of your favorite holiday recipes and experiment with new healthier cooking techniques.

-9 – Keep the Focus on the Fun, Not the Food
+9. Keep the Focus on Family and Fun, Not the Food

 Holiday drinks typically contain a lot of sugar and calories.
 These are empty calories and will derail your weight loss efforts.
 Don’t give in.
 Bring your own sugar-free drink to your gathering.